madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 The top 10 products by revenue and top 10 by quantity sold have zero overlap.
 Revenue leaders are premium, low-volume electronics (Apple iMacs, MacBook Pros, high-end cameras), consistent with Electronics driving ~90% of total profit.
 Quantity leaders are inexpensive, high-volume items from Sports & Outdoors and Pet Supplies (resistance bands, soccer nets, dog beds).
 This confirms two distinct business dynamics: a small number of expensive electronics driving revenue and profit, while cheaper accessory-type products drive order volume and frequency.

+**Suggestion:**
+Run separate strategies for these two product groups, protect margins and availability on the premium electronics driving revenue, while using the high-volume accessory items to drive traffic, cross-sell, and customer acquisition.

 #### Q4: What percentage of total revenue comes from the top 20% of products?

 **Query:**